DotNet4Neo4j/Neo4j.AspNet.Identity/README.md

 ###### Credits

 A special thank you to [David Boike](https://github.com/DavidBoike) and [Jonathan Sheely](https://github.com/jsheely) for the inspiration provided with their projects.
 [RavenDB ASP.NET Identity](https://github.com/ILMServices/RavenDB.AspNet.Identity.) and [MongoDB ASP.NET Identity](https://github.com/InspectorIT/MongoDB.AspNet.Identity) respectively.

-Much love!
+A big thank you to [Antonio Sergio Simoes](https://github.com/assimoes), for starting this whole thing up :)